 Cons

 For one-time expenses, short-term business loans from providers like OnDeck could be a better option than a credit line.
-While term loans from banks are difficult for e-commerce sellers to qualify for, online lenders often have more flexible credit and revenue requirements.
-And they offer loan amounts that better meet the needs of Amazon sellers, usually from $5,000 to $500,000.
+While term loans from banks may be difficult for e-commerce sellers to qualify for, online lenders often have more flexible credit and revenue requirements.
+And loan amounts range from around $5,000 to $500,000.

 Pros